 Chainsaw chains behave like elastic materials.
 You will notice that they no longer fit tightly into the guide bar after several uses.
 To fix the chain back into the guide bar, one has to tighten.
 How tight should a chainsaw chain be?
 This is one question repeatedly asked by chainsaw users.
 Since chainsaws require constant tightening, users must know the proper tensioning, as too tight or loose chains create a chance for accidents to occur.

 Dangers of Improper Chainsaw Tensioning

-It is imperative that chainsaws be appropriately tensioned.
-Working with a properly tensioned chainsaw keeps work going smooth and saves time.
+Chainsaws must be appropriately tensioned.
+Working with a properly tensioned chainsaw keeps work going smoothly and saves time.
 After setting your chain in the right direction, you have to be careful of its tension.
 There are a couple of technicalities common with poor tensioning.

 - The wood may not be properly cut.

 - It leads to back strain because you may have to increase the force on the guide bar.

 - It could also lead to a bent-guide bar.

 - A chainsaw can heat up unnecessarily.